Remember Grindhouse from 2007? | Arcane Visions

 The actual Grindhouse double-feature put together by Robert Rodriguez and Quentin Tarantino pays proper homage to the experience, especially with the assistance of bonus directors who put together spoof trailers of other horror films.
 This includes Eli Roth and Rob Zombie—two directors whose movies I tend to dislike, but they’re more tolerable in small doses.
 There are portions of the two primary films that have the distinct film grain quality to make them look cheap.
 There are also moments where the movie claims to have scenes missing—which reminds me of a particular Nine Inch Nails music video.
 It’s an experience that, for years after its release, was only something you could get in the theatres because the movie studios decided to split up the two major pictures into their own separate DVDs.
 However, not long ago they re-released everything (including the trailers) as a Blu-ray package.
 I got to experience it all again for myself in my home recently and, despite not being in a theater, it was still a fun blast from the past.

 That’s not to say I think Grindhouse and the movies within it are a must-have for horror fans.
 As the quote suggests, the type of horror on display is specific.
 Psychological thrillers or thoughtful films like Silence of the Lambs or Under the Skin are not the type that would be here.
 It’s immature, oversexualized, raunchy, and violet horror.
 The trailers and the first feature of Grindhouse, Planet Terror, fit right into this description.
 Death Proof, the second film, has its gory & sexy bits as well, but more of it is dedicated to dialogue and a car chase sequence.
-If you’ve never seen either of these, or the whole package, I’ll give you a quick rundown with my opinions.
+If you’ve never seen either of these or the whole package, I’ll give you a quick rundown with my opinions.

 Planet Terror

 Planet Terror starts with a sexy dance by a stripper named Cherry Darling (Rose McGowan).
-Shortly after the opening credits end, the movie cuts to a military base where a shady deal is going down and one gentleman’s testicles are forcibly removed as punishment for his failures.
+Shortly after the opening credits end, the movie cuts to a military base where a shady deal is going down, and one gentleman’s testicles are forcibly removed as punishment for his failures.
 It gets worse for everyone there, however, as the military crew that was previously helping with the shady deal pulls a double-cross in the hopes of getting a mysterious gas mixture that they need for reasons unknown.

 The containers for said gas get damaged in a firefight and before you know it, people are getting infected with something that gives everyone boils on their skin and a hunger for human flesh.
 Cherry’s ex, Wray (Freddy Rodriguez) is driving her home in his tow truck when they’re attacked and the zombies rip off Cherry’s right leg.
 Wray takes her to the hospital, which is quickly being overrun and that’s where the ridiculousness starts to ramp up.

 Up to this point, Planet Terror is pretty standard zombie horror with some dumb jokes.
 It has some extra gross gore effects for all the boils on the zombies’ faces, and the scenes in which someone dies are appropriately excessive in their gore.
 The more unique fun comes with the Robert Rodriguez flair and comedy.
 For example, Wray adds a table leg to Cherry’s stump to give her a peg leg.
 As they escape the hospital in the commotion, Cherry is spinning and slipping all over the place as she tries to get used to walking.
-Meanwhile, Wray is doing acrobatic flips and spins as he tears zombies apart with his switchblades.
+Meanwhile, Wray is doing acrobatic flips and spins as he tears zombies apart with his knives.
 Likewise, there’s a sequence in which characters are preparing for an attack.
 The scene is “missing” however, and we jump back to see one of the characters is severely injured and others might be dead.
 It’s the bait & switch humor similar to Tenacious D’s “Tribute” where they’re playing a song in tribute to the greatest song in the world that they can’t remember how to play.
 I haven’t even mentioned the funny addition that Cherry gets to her leg later that everyone knows about.

 There’s other immature humor as well that plays off the gore.
 One character who's planning on sexually assaulting Cherry is also melting at the same time, so we can only guess what she sees that’s so disgusting when he pulls down his pants.
 Like I said, this is some gross, raunchy horror.
 Planet Terror isn’t trying to be the next George A Romero zombie movie.
 It’s mostly just trying to be ridiculous and fun, which I think it achieves quite well.

 That isn’t to say it’s perfect.
 I couldn’t really tell you much of the plot because I don’t remember there being much of one.
 It’s a zombie movie that is far more focused on the gags than a thrilling story or deep characters.
-It’s pure, simple, “turn your brain off” entertainment and the passion from Robert Rodriguez is clearly on display.
+It’s pure, simple, “turn your brain off” entertainment and the passion of Robert Rodriguez is clearly on display.
 If you’ve watched From Dusk Till Dawn or Desperado, you’ll get the same sort of tone and humor mixed with over-the-top action.

 Death Proof